kishorereddy/slate-templates/README.md

-SLATE - a templating engine for mobile
+SLATE - native modern templating for mobile
 =====
 slate is a light-weight NATIVE cross-platform( android - windows phone ) templating language for mobile devices.